lsst-sqre/uservice-ccutter/README.md

 To add a new project type, the developer must do the following:

-1. Add the Github URL for the cookiecutter bootstrap for that type to `uservice_cookiecutter/projecturls.py`.
+1. Add the GitHub URL for the cookiecutter bootstrap for that type to `uservice_cookiecutter/projecturls.py`.
 2. Create a file <typename>.py in `uservice_cookiecutter/plugins`.
 For
    each field you want automatically substituted, there must be a